 In response to the needs of our community, we’ve expanded our capabilities for COVID-19 testing.

-We have opened a COVID-19 Drive-Up Specimen Collection Site at Visitor Parking Lot No. 18 at Paul M. Bass Administrative and Clinical Center.
+- Visitor Parking Lot No. 18 at Paul M. Bass Administrative and Clinical Center.
 This is open 7 days a week, 9 a.m. to 6 p.m.

-At this time, only UT Southwestern providers can refer UT Southwestern patients age 12 and older to the drive-through testing site.
+Only UT Southwestern providers can refer UT Southwestern patients age 12 and older to the drive-through testing site.

 Patients with a scheduled appointment for testing should enter the parking lot via Harry Hines Boulevard and drive along the most northern driveway until they are in the north parking lot.
 Signage guides traffic into and out of the drive-up site.
 Campus Police and Public Safety Officers will also be present to direct traffic.